mtolly/onyx/README.md

 [RB3Maker]: http://rockband.scorehero.com/forum/viewtopic.php?t=34542

-## Full build system
+## How to use `onyxbuild`

-You don't need to use this if you are just compiling with Magma!
+You don't need to do this if you are just compiling with Magma!
 Follow the instructions above instead.

-`onyxbuild` is a build tool written with [Shake](http://community.haskell.org/~ndm/shake/), which automates many steps of building a custom song.
+`onyxbuild` is a build tool written with [Shake](http://community.haskell.org/~ndm/shake/), which automates many steps of building a song package.
 Some current features:

-  * transforms audio files from various sources for use in the game, according to a simple expression language
+  * transforms original audio files for use in the game, according to a declarative language of audio expressions

-  * creates many different metadata formats
+  * creates different metadata formats
-    (Magma project, RB3 `songs.dta`, Phase Shift `song.ini`)
+    (Magma project, RB3 `songs.dta`)
     from one input file

-  * converts a 2-pedal chart to 1-pedal automatically
+  * thins out a 2-pedal drum chart to 1-pedal automatically

   * generates a default `BEAT` track based on the MIDI time signatures